julienlargetpiet/edm1/README.md

 ## Description

-Allow to convert the indices of vector ('from_v_ids') which are related to the elements of a vector, to fit the newly established maximum character of the vector, see examples.
+Allow to convert the indices of vector ('from_v_ids') which are related to each characters of a vector, to fit the newly established maximum character of the vector, see examples.

 ## Usage